Nusiq/modular-mc-docs/docs/concepts/the-map-ts-file.md

 ];
 ```

-For details on script compilation and esbuild options, see {ref}`Script Compilation<script-compilation>`.
+For details on script compilation and Esbuild options, see {ref}`Script Compilation<script-compilation>`.